Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

 Sliced red onions

-7. Line a couple of baking trays with greaseproof paper.
+Line a couple of baking trays with baking parchment.

-15. Place them in the oven for 10 minutes or until charred in places and looking delicious.
+Place them in the oven for 10 minutes or until charred in places and looking delicious.
 You can brush them again with melted butter before you serve.